yetulaxman/htvs/README.md

 > Note:

  - If you're connecting to Puhti for the first time, SSH client will ask you whether you trust the authenticity of the host.
 You need to accept for the first time.
  - For light-weight graphic rendering, use X11-tunneling to your ssh-connection (On Mac and Linux) by adding `-X` or `-Y` to your command (on Windows, MobaXterm actually will tunnel the connection).
 For heavy graphic usage, you can consider using [Puhti web interface](https://docs.csc.fi/computing/webinterface/) or [Nomachine](https://docs.csc.fi/apps/nomachine/).

+You can deploy your job as an interactive or batch job as shown below:

-### Deploying ImageJ/Fiji on Puhti as an interactive job
+### Option 1:Deploying ImageJ/Fiji on Puhti as an interactive job

 Navigate to the scratch directiory on Puhti